Lax-Oleinik-type formulas and efficient algorithms for certain high-dimensional optimal control problems: Efficient algorithms

 Figure \ref{fig: HJ2_HD_quad_trajectory} depicts one-dimensional slices of an optimal trajectory $\gmnum(s;\bx, t)$ of the corresponding $10$-dimensional optimal control problem for different terminal positions $\bx=(x,-x,0,\dots,0)$ and different time horizons~$t$.
 We observe that the one-dimensional slices are piecewise linear and continuous in $s$, which is consistent with the properties of the formulas in~\eqref{eqt: optctrl2_defx_1},~\eqref{eqt: optctrl2_defx_2},~\eqref{eqt: optctrl2_defx_3}, and~\eqref{eqt: optctrl2_defx_neg}.
 We also note that in each subplot, all line segments with positive slope are parallel with slope $a_i$ (i.e. the $i$-th component of the trajectory has velocity $a_i$), while all lines segments with negative slope are parallel with slope $-b_i$ (i.e. the $i$-th component of the trajectory has velocity $-b_i$).
 As such, in any given subplot, the piecewise slopes of the trajectories are not symmetric about $0$ due to our choice of $\ba$ and $\bb$.
 We also observe different patterns of trajectories depending on the terminal positions and time horizons.

+In Table~\ref{tab:timing_minplus_quad}, we show the running time of a CPU and an FPGA implementation of Algorithm~\ref{alg:admm_minplus} for this example for different dimensions $n$.
+We measure the running time using the same method described in Section~\ref{sec:quad_convex}, and we use the solver and corresponding implementations from Section \ref{sec:quad_convex} in line 2 of Algorithm~\ref{alg:admm_minplus} to solve each of the $j$-th subproblems, $j = 1, 2, 3$.
+For this example, we design a high throughput FPGA implementation with an II of 1 and that streams the points $(\bx, t)\in\Rn\times[0,\infty)$ elementwise (i.e., our FPGA kernel takes input $(x_i, t)\in\R\times[0,\infty)$).
+Specifically, our FPGA implementation essentially replicates the high-throughput implementation of the numerical solver from Section \ref{sec:quad_convex} three times (once per $j$-th subproblem), where the three copies of the building block run in parallel.
+The outputs of the three building blocks are then combined using~\eqref{eqt:minplus_defr}.

+As such, in Table~\ref{tab:timing_minplus_quad}, we observe that the average runtimes for our FPGA implementation for this example are nearly identical to those for the FPGA implementation of the building block in Table \ref{tab:timing_quadratic}.
+In contrast, the CPU implementation now has to parallelize computations for the $m=3$ sub-problems in addition to its elementwise (i.e., for each $(x_i, t)\in\R\times[0,\infty)$, $i = 1, \dots, n)$ and pointwise (i.e., for various points $(\bx, t)\in\Rn\times[0,\infty)$) parallelizations.
+As a result, the average CPU runtimes in Table \ref{tab:timing_minplus_quad} are almost three times slower than those for the CPU implementation of the building block in Table \ref{tab:timing_quadratic}.

-Moreover, we show the running time of Algorithm~\ref{alg:admm_minplus} for this example for different dimensions $n$ in Table~\ref{tab:timing_minplus_quad}.
-We measure the running time using the same method described in Section~\ref{sec:quad_convex}.
-We see that it takes less than $3\times 10^{-6}$ seconds on average to compute the solution at one point for the 16-dimensional problem, which shows the efficiency of our proposed algorithm even in high dimensions.
+Now comparing the CPU and FPGA timing results for this example, in Table~\ref{tab:timing_minplus_quad}, we see that the CPU implementation takes less than $3\times 10^{-6}$ seconds on average to compute the solution at one point for the 16-dimensional problem, which shows the efficiency of our proposed algorithm even in high dimensions.
+Meanwhile, our FPGA implementation takes less than $6\times 10^{-8}$ seconds on average to compute the solution at one point for the 16-dimensional problem, for a speedup of about $40$ compared to the CPU.
+These results highlight the promising performance boosts FPGAs are able to achieve over CPUs.

+Table \ref{tab:minplus_quad_fpga_resources} shows the FPGA resources and latencies used by our FPGA implementation for this example for different dimensions $n$.
+We observe that, due to our use of elementwise streaming, the latency of our FPGA implementation scales linearly in the dimension $n$, while the amount of FPGA resources used remains essentially constant in $n$.
+We also observe that the latencies in Table \ref{tab:minplus_quad_fpga_resources} are nearly identical to those for the FPGA implementation of the building block in Table \ref{tab:quad_fpga_resources}.
+Meanwhile, the FPGA resources used in Table \ref{tab:minplus_quad_fpga_resources} are approximately 3 times greater than those used by the FPGA implementation of the building block in Table \ref{tab:quad_fpga_resources}.
+These results are consistent with the fact that our FPGA implementation of the algorithm for this example consists of three copies of the building block from Section \ref{sec:quad_convex} running in parallel.

+In Table \ref{tab:minplus_quad_fpga_resources}, we also see that our design uses less than 30\% of the FPGA resources available on the Xilinx Alveo U280 board.
+This means that we could either use a smaller (i.e., cheaper) FPGA to implement our numerical solver with similar performance as we report here or we could parallelize by simply implementing multiple, independent copies of our FPGA kernel to maximize usage of the FPGA board.
+In the latter case, we could achieve a further speedup of $\times 3$ (i.e., 1 copy of our FPGA kernel per each of the 3 chiplets, ensuring that no kernel requires crossing chiplets) for a total speedup of about 40 to 118 over the CPU depending on the dimension $n$.